bluebanquise/bluebanquise/resources/documentation/vocabulary.rst

 ^^^^^

 An Ansible role is a list of tasks to do to achieve a purpose.
-For example, there will be a role called dhcp_server, that contains task to install, configure and start the dhcp server.
+For example, there will be a role called dhcp_server, that contains tasks to install, configure and start the dhcp server.

 In **BlueBanquise**, default path is /etc/bluebanquise/roles.